 - Both Nantes and Tours have international airports.

-- Trains run from Paris to Tours, Angers and Nantes with Angers being the town with the closest train station to Saumur.
-The national train line is SNCF and you can book SNCF tickets online here.
+- Trains run from Paris to Tours, Angers, and Nantes, with Angers having the closest train station to Saumur.
+The national train line is SNCF, and you can book SNCF tickets online here.

 Driving this short road trip and having the freedom to adjust your Loire Valley itinerary to suit your timings and tastes is probably the best way to explore the area.

-If you don’t have your own transport then we recommend Discover Cars to find the best car rental deal.
+If you don’t have your own transport, we recommend Discover Cars for the best car rental deal.

 If you are looking to hire a motorhome — which gives you even more flexibility on your Loire Valley Itinerary then we use, and can highly recommend, Motorhome Republic which finds the best deal for you in the country where you require the motorhome.